younessassassi/conference-manager/README.md

 Problem Solution:
 This is an example of two inequality filters which are not allowed.
-The way I would address this issue is by
+The way I would address this issue is by using a range of hours before 7pm or a list of session types that does not include the session type in question which allow me to use the IN query.

 # Setup Instructions